syndesisio/syndesis-qe/README.md

 For Chrome version 73, the parameter would be `73.0.3683.68`

+The downloading of another driver has to be forced by `mvn webdriverextensions:install-drivers`

 ##### Firefox
 Find supported driver version for your firefox browser here: https://firefox-source-docs.mozilla.org/testing/geckodriver/geckodriver/Support.html